kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```
  <br/>
-* The Kuzzle server receives the message and the *Entry Point* creates a [Request Input](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#modelsrequestinput) object with the following format:
+* The Kuzzle Backend receives the message and the *Entry Point* creates a [Request Input](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#modelsrequestinput) object with the following format:

 ```javascript
 {